HOKGroup/MissionControl/README.md

 Install Mongo, NPM, Visual Studio Code, Github Desktop and Fork this repository Start with "mongod" and then "Npm run serve"

+The Clean-up Revit Code is the **View Folder** together with the Keras Python code in order to Prepare the JSON Format.

 ## Presentations
 Here you can have a look of some presentation where mission control appeared.